HERFF COLLEGE OF ENGINEERING GRADUATE FELLOWSHIPS

 CRITERIA FOR AWARDING FELLOWSHIPS: The candidate must:

-- Be admitted to the graduate program as determined by the Graduate School, and the
+- Be admitted to the graduate program by the Graduate School and the College of Engineering,

 - Possess appropriate verbal and written communication skills;

-- Demonstrate potential for success in the engineering profession;
+- Demonstrate potential for success in the engineering profession through past honors/awards,

-- Identify a major faculty advisor for their graduate studies.
+- Identify a major faculty advisor and research interest for their graduate studies.